 BFC employs a "three lines of defense" framework for managing liquidity risk.
-Corporate Treasury, as the first line of defense, manages the liquidity and funding risk for BMO U.S. Operations.
-Corporate Treasury manages, monitors, and reports liquidity and funding positions against limits and can direct the lines of business to take actions as necessary, including in times of stress, to prudently manage BMO U.S. Operations liquidity and funding requirements.
+Corporate Treasury, as the first line of defense, manages the Liquidity and Funding risk for BMO U.S. Operations.
+Corporate Treasury manages, monitors, and reports Liquidity and Funding positions against limits and can direct the lines of business to take actions as necessary, including in times of stress, to prudently manage BMO U.S. Operations Liquidity and Funding requirements.
 Corporate Treasury raises funding as required for BMO U.S. Operations and manages supplemental liquidity pools for contingent liquidity risk purposes.

-Market Risk, as the second line of defense, provides independent oversight, risk assessment, and effective challenge of liquidity and funding management across BMO U.S. Operations.
-Market Risk can also direct Corporate Treasury and Operating Groups to take actions to ensure liquidity and funding Risk is prudently managed and BMO US Operations' liquidity and funding objectives are achieved, including in times of stress.
+Market Risk, as the second line of defense, provides independent oversight, risk assessment, and effective challenge of Liquidity and Funding management across BMO U.S. Operations.
+Market Risk can also direct Corporate Treasury and Operating Groups to take actions to ensure Liquidity and Funding Risk is prudently managed and BMO US Operations' Liquidity and Funding objectives are achieved, including in times of stress.

 Corporate Audit Division is the third line of defense.
-In conducting the internal audit process, Corporate Audit Division will provide an assessment as to the effectiveness of the internal controls for BMO U.S. Operations, including control, risk management and governance processes that support BMO U.S. Operations, its objectives, and the BFC Board of Directors' discharge of its responsibilities.
+In conducting the internal audit process, the Corporate Audit Division provides independent assessments as to the effectiveness of the internal controls for BMO U.S. Operations, including control, risk management and governance processes that support BMO U.S. Operations, its objectives, and the BFC Board of Directors' discharge of its responsibilities.